christoph-det/wasmocular/README.md

 ## How to Run

-For local development server: `npm run dev`
+For local development server: `pnpm run dev`

+To deploy run `pnpm run build` and find the files to deploy a static stite in the `dist` folder.

 ## How to Use